ProJobless/Charme/readme.md

 ﻿# Charme

+**Warning: This is for preview puposes only.
+This version is NOT stable and NOT secure yet.
+It will be released after it has been completed and peer reviewed.
+This will probably take some years.

 Charme is a distributed and open source social network.
 In contrast to classic social networks you can save your user data on your own server or a server of your choice.
 The project is splitted into the following sub projects: